-There are several unintended discrepancies in the Zoning Code that require correction and/or update to effectively and consistently apply the Zoning Code.
-The proposed Zoning Code Text Amendments will help to ensure that the Zoning Code is clear and internally consistent regarding single-family residential and accessory dwelling unit development.
+There are several unintended discrepancies in the Zoning Code that require correction and/or update to apply the Zoning Code effectively and consistently.
+The proposed Zoning Code Text Amendments will help to ensure that the Zoning Code is clear and internally consistent regarding single-family residential, accessory dwelling unit, and micro-unit development.
 The amendments will serve to improve Current Planning's implementation of General Plan policies and Zoning standards affecting residential property owners and developers.
 The amendments support the public interest, health, safety, convenience, and welfare of the City.